 FCL means you have the right to use an entire container during the shipment.

 FCL is called Full Container Order as well, which means a shipment that is packed, counted, stowed, and sealed by the consignor.
 The unpacking of the entire container of goods, while generally be responsible by the consignee.
 Unless the cargo side of the evidence is indeed the carrier's liability for accident damage, the carrier isn't responsible for compensation.

 DocShipper tips: The carrier delivers the whole container of goods, in boxes, as a unit of delivery.
 As long as the container's appearance is similar and sealed completely, the carrier accomplishes his responsibility.

 In container transport, full container cargo and LCL cargo in the ship between the two sides of the delivery are of the following ways:

 1. Door to door: the shipper is responsible for loading the container, in its warehouse or factory warehouse to the carrier after acceptance, responsible for the entire transport, until the delivery of the goods to the consignee's warehouse or factory warehouse.
-This kind of full-line transport, known as "door to door" transport.
+This kind of full-line transport is known as "door-to-door" transport.

 2. Door to CY: The container loading and unloading yard from the shipper's warehouse or factory warehouse to the destination or discharge port.